Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Survey and Categorization Methodology

 \subsection{Reddit Background \& Context}

-In this work, we focus on reddit, the 5th most popular social media site in the United States~\cite{statista_social_media_popularity}. reddit is an ideal platform for conducting research on the values of online communities, as (unlike other social media platforms such as Twitter) reddit is explicitly divided into thousands of unique communities, known as `subreddits,' each with their own topical foci, rules, moderators, norms, and enforcement practices.
+In this work, we focus on reddit. reddit is an ideal platform for conducting research on the values of online communities, as (unlike other social media platforms such as Twitter) reddit is explicitly divided into thousands of unique communities, known as `subreddits,' each with their own topical foci, rules, moderators, norms, and enforcement practices.
 Furthermore, almost all content on reddit is publicly available~\cite{baumgartner_pushshift_2020}, and reddit has been widely examined by the research community~\cite{medvedev_anatomy_2019}.

-In the rest of this paper, we refer to a subreddit with the prefix \texttt{/r/}, which is a typical shortening of the URL of a subreddit.
-For example, the subreddit /r/cats, a community for discussing ``everything about cats'' can be found at \url{https://www.reddit.com/r/cats/}.
+On reddit, subreddit's names are prefixed with \texttt{/r/}, and we adopt this notation in the rest of this paper.